Pulse Shape Discrimination in JSNS$^2$: Introduction

 The JSNS$^2$ experiment aims to directly test the LSND observation \cite{CITE:LSND} using improvements on the experimental technique.
 Observing $\bar{\nu}_{\mu} \rightarrow \bar{\nu}_e$ oscillation using a $\mu$DAR neutrino source via inverse beta decay (IBD) reaction, $\bar{\nu}_e+p\rightarrow e^++n$, is the same experimental principle used by LSND experiment \cite{CITE:LSND}.
 On the other hand, there are several improvements offered by the JSNS$^2$ experiment.
 The main improvements come from using a beam with a low duty factor and a Gd-loaded liquid scintillator, which reduces the accidental background significantly~\cite{CITE:JSNS2TDR}.

 There are also a number of correlated backgrounds to the IBD signal, characterized by time-coincident prompt and delayed events.
 The most concerning ones are cosmic-induced neutrons whose prompt signal is made by a recoil proton and a delayed signal from the neutron capture on Gd after thermalization.
 The first data of JSNS$^2$ taken in the commissioning phase in 2020 proves this facts~\cite{CITE:EPJC}.
 Therefore, approximately 99\% of this neutron background should be rejected by Pulse Shape Discrimination (PSD) using the waveform shape difference between the prompt signal of IBD and neutron events.
+The PSD technique will be applied to the full fiducial volume to reject the neutron background, thus a crucial improvements have been done from the previous report ~\cite{CITE:EPJC}.
 The JSNS$^2$ experiment PSD technique, based on a data driven likelihood method, will be described in this manuscript.